The Russian Revolutionary Era,

 (7) The Legacy Born Again? = Gorbachev and Post-Soviet Russia

-(8) Two most comprehensive SAC bibliographies = [#1] [#2]
+(8) Two SAC bibliographies = [#1] [#2]

 The main implication of the scheme outlined in the Table of Contents above and expanded below is that the Soviet Revolution of 1917 [ID] should not be thought of either as a transformational moment or as an alien intervention into Russian history.
 The events of 1917 do not represent a curtain down on a failed spectacle, and then a curtain up on a wholly new era.
 If there were no other reason this is so, just consider the three years of war that precede 1917 [ID] and the three years of war that followed [ID].
 Consider the pre-revolutionary years of Stolypin reforms [ID] and the post revolutionary years of the New Economic Policy [ID].

-If there were transformational or alien interventions into Russian history within the history here outlined, it would be World War One and the Civil War that followed the Soviet Revolution.
+If there were transformational or alien interventions into Russian history within the history here outlined, it would be World War One and the Revolutionary Civil War that followed the Soviet Revolution.
 By implication, World War Two [ID] would also have to be considered just such an intervention into the Russian historical experience, even though these wars had roots in the deep domestic course of Russian history.

 A significant auxiliary implication of this scheme is that the concept of civil society and public mobilization must keep open lines of inquiry into the behavior and structures of state power as well as the larger behavior of what used to be called the "political economy", the evolution of the mode of production and distribution of things of value.

 There are continuities over the long duration of Russian history.
 In the past century and a half, the rise of a Russian concept of civil society and traditions of public political mobilization are among the most important continuities [EG].
+But one might also say that the journalistic tendency to call Vladimir Putin "a new tsar" is not altogether simple-minded or silly (not altogether, but largely so).
+Political structures, like cultural traditions and broad social-economic trends can also have histories of long duration.

 And, finally, the story of modern Russian political culture cannot be told in isolation from that of the broader European and even global setting.